Mission

 Bethany Richards

-Years ago, when Bethany found out her father had Parkinson’s Disease, she attached a donation box to her bicycle and began pedaling towards a cure.
-With significant community support, the Bike Box Project became an official non-profit organization in 2016.
+Years ago, when Bethany found out her father had Parkinson’s disease, she attached a donation box to her bicycle and began pedaling towards a cure.
+With significant community support, Bike Box Project became an official non-profit organization in 2016.
 It now serves as a resource for people with Parkinson’s Disease and their caregivers in eastern North Carolina.